 An ongoing project is to bring the native Irish nature back in place as much as possible.
 To do so we are focus on specific areas, gathering and planting native plants from the area.
 In the same time we are doing researches and learning more about specific plants, potential food and medicine.

 It is exciting to getting to know more and more plants and combining that knowledge slowly step by step with the idea of permaculture every year.
 We are at the beginning and there is a lot to learn and to improve.

 Another example for ongoing process is to gain experience in different kinds of community settings to find out the ideal way of living together.

-One project on the Tir na Beo is to provide a natural enjoyable ambience for certain events, treatments, workshops or just for accommodation, camping and relaxing.
-An extension would be to offer various outdoor activities.
+Potentials for the future are to use parts of the Tir na Beo to provide a natural enjoyable ambience for certain events, treatments, workshops, outdoor education/activities etc. or just for accommodation, camping and relaxing.

 Once the basic setup on the land is finished another focus will be to install alternative energy systems.

 Volunteer Accommodation, Facilities and more:

 The communal kitchen and social space is a wooden round house with a large fire-pit featured in the middle.
 Our rustic facilities include also an outdoor kitchen with seating and an open fire.
 We have a functional clean compost toilet system, fresh clean well water and a stone-pool next to a stream on the land.
 There are also two stone framed wells and 3 ponds.